Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives

 It is great to see lush grasses in summer, but that’s actually bad for them in the fall.
 Tall lawns will increase the risk of snow mold growth due to poor aeration.
 Thus, it builds up the moisture under the soil, which is the favorite condition for mold.

-Therefore, the shorter the lawn, the better for them.
 We recommend mowing the grass up to 2.5 inches tall.
 It will improve the air movement between the air and the soil as the barrier has been decreased.

-3. Proper Aeration Before Winter
+3. Proper Aeration before Winter

 When it comes to aeration, have you ever wondered why this is so important for grass in your yard?
 Without good aeration, the soil where the grass grows will be much more compact without sufficient porosity.

-As a result, water will easily pool on it and freeze when the temperature drops.
 Of course, it will kill them instantly.
 In addition to helping the penetration of water, porous soil will accelerate the absorption of nutrients.
-Now the question is, how to provide good aeration for your lawns?

 First, water them evenly, then grab your pointed sticks.
 Then, lightly poke the soil with them to make small holes in the soil surface.
 It will decrease compactness, allow the ground to breathe, and exchange oxygen with air.

-4. Fall Leaves To Provide Organic Matter
+4. Fall Leaves to Provide Organic Matter

 Instead of removing all the fall leaves, you can use them to mulch your lawn.
 Although not all leaves can make mulch, some work best to nourish the grass and the soil.
-For example, oak leaves, beech leaves, and hornbeam leaves.
-They are a source of organic matter that will improve soil fertility.
-So, what are you waiting for?
-Let’s give it a try!

 5. Introduce Pre-Emergent

 We all know that pre-emergent is usually introduced in spring.
 However, suppose you have completed overseeding, and the grass thrives well.
 In that case, you can spray pre-emergent to prevent weeds, like Poa trivialis or rough bluegrass, from growing.
-This weed usually germinates in the fall, spreads rapidly, eventually dominates your yard, and suppresses lawn growth.
-In addition, the bluegrass can compete with your lawn to obtain nutrients from the soil.
-Therefore, pre-emergent is crucial.

 6. Clean Up The Grass

 It is the last part of winterization you cannot skip.
 Cleaning off the lawn from the sticks and leaves will open the barrier between the sun and the air on your lawn.
-Use a blower to get rid of the fallen foliage and then rake them later.
-Or, you can mulch them.
-But remember, only specific leaves can make an excellent mulch.

-Tips for Winter Lawn Care In Little Or No Snow
+Tips for Winter Lawn Care in Little or No Snow

 If you live in the Southern parts of the country, you may never see a sleeping lawn as the temperatures are not too low and the snow is a little to none.
 You will need to continue pruning and edging the grasses to keep them in shape.